blbbrayan/Jumpy-Shapes-elm-/README.md

 * go to http://localhost:8000

 ## Todo
-* remove the game objects once they are no longer on the screen. ( will reduce long session lag )
 * start / stop state
 * collision detection
 * menu
 * score
 * pipe length seed

+## Recently Completed
+* remove the game objects once they are no longer on the screen. ( will reduce long session lag )